The Secret Fortress of Rhamnous Greece: An Archaeological Gem in Athens

 • There is very limited information on the site and a poor internet connection.

-• You better wear hiking shoes.
+• You should wear hiking/good grip shoes.

 Other Archaeological Sites in Athens

-The center of Athens is dominated by the citadel of the Acropolis Hill, the Ancient Agora, the Kerameikos, the Roman Agora, and the Temple of Zeus (the largest sites).
+The center of Athens is dominated by the citadel of the Acropolis Hill, the Ancient Agora, the Kerameikos, the Roman Agora, and the Temple of Olympian Zeus (the largest sites).
 You can read about the Best Sites in Athens and how to visit them here.

 Attika, the region where Athens city belongs, also includes the following unique archaeological sites:

-Ramnous Nudist Beach
+Rhamnous Nudist Beach

 Nudist Beach with trees and bushes in a sunny day in Ramnous Archaeological Site in Athens.